National Science Foundation

 Grant in 2015

-Longevity Biotech, Inc. is a biopharmaceutical company focused on developing innovative therapeutic drug candidates using its proprietary Hybridtide peptide technology.
-This platform enables the creation of customizable peptides that offer improved stability and absorption, enhancing treatment options for various medical conditions.
-The company's pipeline includes LBT-3627, a neuroprotective agent aimed at treating disorders such as Parkinson's disease; LBT-6030, a dual agonist targeting glucagon for metabolic conditions; and LBT-5001, a fusion inhibitor.
-Additionally, Longevity Biotech is conducting clinical studies to identify specific immune and inflammatory markers for the diagnosis of Parkinson's disease.
-Founded in 2010 and based in Philadelphia, Pennsylvania, Longevity Biotech is committed to advancing drug discovery and development in the biopharmaceutical sector.
+Longevity Biotech, Inc. is a biopharmaceutical company based in Philadelphia, Pennsylvania, that specializes in developing innovative therapeutic drug candidates through its proprietary Hybridtide peptide technology.
+Founded in 2010, the company focuses on creating customizable peptides that offer enhanced stability and absorption for various biological environments.
+Its product pipeline includes LBT-3627, a novel neuroprotective agent aimed at treating disorders such as Parkinson’s disease; LBT-6030, a dual agonist targeting glucagon for metabolic conditions; and LBT-5001, a fusion inhibitor among other oncology and cholesterol-related products.
+Additionally, Longevity Biotech is engaged in clinical studies to identify immune and inflammatory markers potentially useful for diagnosing Parkinson's disease, further underscoring its commitment to addressing significant medical needs.

 PolyK Technologies